upcoming album

 Knobcon Chill Out Room – Schaumberg, Illinois

-September 13, 2025 – 8 PM
+September 13, 2025 – 8 PM start

 The Gatherings – Philadelphia, Pennsylvania

-I am very proud to be part of The Gatherings concert series this fall at St Mary’s Hamilton Village, 3816 Locust Walk, Philkadelphia.
+I am very proud to be part of The Gatherings concert series this fall at St Mary’s Hamilton Village, 3816 Locust Walk, Philadelphia.
 Orbital Decay will the opening act, and then I will play an extended set.

 When done, I pack up and move to WXPN radio and play a live set on Chuck Van Zyl’s famous Star’s End radio program, starting at 1 AM (Eastern).
 It should be quite a day!
 I’m really looking forward to it.